-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, an art and design block and most recently a new sports hall.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block and a Sports Hall.
+Most recently we have used freed up space to create a new theatre.

-A key requirement of this role is the willingness to teach Chemistry up to A level standard.
-The demand for A level Chemistry at KEGS is very substantial and likely to grow, and any successful candidate will certainly be given sixth form teaching.
-An interest in other areas would be welcome but is not necessary at all.
-In addition, we would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status during their first year at KEGS, with the costs of the training fully met by KEGS.
+The key requirement of this role is the ability to teach Chemistry.
+There is a large amount of chemistry teaching at all levels of the school, so the role could suit someone who prefers to teach only up to GCSE, or someone who wishes to teach up to A level.
+Results at GCSE and A level have been excellent and there is very strong take up of the subject in the sixth form.
+We would welcome an application, regardless of what stage you are at in your career, and would also consider giving a suitable person the chance to train for qualified teacher status during their first year at KEGS, with the costs of the training fully met by KEGS.
 Equally, a recruitment incentive could be available for a suitable candidate.